-2020 Annual Report regarding the Code of Conduct for the Delivery of Banking Services to Seniors
+RFA Bank of Canada 2023 Annual Report regarding the Code of Conduct for the Delivery of Banking Services to Seniors

 As a member of the Canadian Bankers Association, RFA Bank of Canada ("RFA") adheres to the Code of Conduct for the Delivery of Banking Services to Seniors (the "Code").
 The Code sets out principles that apply to banks to guide them when they deliver banking products and services to Canada's seniors.
 This report describes the steps that RFA has taken to support the principles set out in the Code.